Non-Healing Ulcers or Wounds

 Patients generally experience one of three types of non-healing ulcers, categorized by their causes.

 Pressure ulcers frequently result from restricted blood flow to specific body areas due to continuous and prolonged pressure.
-These ulcers are most common in patients with full or partial paralysis and those who are bedridden for extended periods.
+These pressure injuries cause ulcers, which are most common in patients with full or partial paralysis and those who are bedridden for extended periods.

 Symptoms of Non-Healing Ulcers

-It is important to seek immediate medical attention from one of our vascular physicians in the event you suspect you have a non-healing ulcer.
+It is important to seek immediate medical attention from one of our vascular physicians if you suspect you have a non-healing ulcer.
 Common symptoms of non-healing wounds include:

 Darkening or bluish discoloration around the wound edges